airbert-vln/bnb-dataset/README.md

 This step is building a TSV file with 4 columns: listing ID, photo ID, image URL, image caption.
 A too high request rate would induce a rejection from Airbnb.
 Instead, it is advised to split the job among different IP addresses.

-You can use the pre-computed TSV file used in our paper [for training](./data/airbnb-train-indoor-filtered.tsv) and [for testing](./data/airbnb-train-indoor-filtered.tsv).
+Please note that you can use the pre-computed TSV file used in our paper [for training](./data/airbnb-train-indoor-filtered.tsv) and [for testing](./data/airbnb-train-indoor-filtered.tsv).
-Note that this file contains only a portion from Airbnb listings, and some images might not be available anymore.
+Alse note that this file contains only a portion from Airbnb listings, and some images might not be available anymore.

 ### 2.1.
 Create a list of regions